Thovex38/mushroom_classifier/README.md

 # mushroom_classifier

 # requirements
-docker installed
+docker installed or pipenv

 # Run on docker on local
-docker build . -t {some tag name a}  -f ./Dockerfile
+1) from base directory build the image: docker build . -t {some tag name a}  -f ./Dockerfile 1') Alternatively you can pull the image from my docker hub account: docker pull germai83/test-mushroom-api

-docker run --rm --name test-api -p 5000:5000 -d {tag name a}
+2)docker run --rm --name {name of the instance} -p 5000:5000 -d {tag name of the docker image}

 Results on : http://0.0.0.0:5000/